Hoboken City Council Approves Garage B Redevelopment Plan

 This redevelopment plan also calls for pedestrian safety improvements in line with the City’s Vision Zero goals.
 It will also use stormwater mitigation strategies to help reduce local flooding.

-Again, this is still just a proposed plan.
-If it’s adopted by the City Council, the City of Hoboken plans to send out a Request for Proposals from developers for concept plans.
+Again, this is still in the early stages.
+If it’s adopted by the City Council the City of Hoboken plans to send out a Request for Proposals from developers for concept plans.
 From there, the City will provide for an additional public process ahead of a potential Redevelopment Agreement between Hoboken and a developer, according to Marilyn Baer.

 See More: What’s Filming in Montclair + Essex County?
 An Ongoing List of Movies and TV Shows